 You do this by humanising your brand or being authentic and genuine online.
-They may not see who it is managing the page, but they should see a personality in the brand.
+They may not see who is managing the page, but they should see a personality in the brand.
 Give your audience opportunities to engage with you on your posts, and when they do, don’t leave them hanging.
 Instead, comment back or respond as you deem fit and don’t forget to thank them.

 Tagging plays a big role in expanding your post reach.
 When you tag people who are relevant to your post (i.e. someone whom you’re quoting or whose ideas you’re using) you tap into their network as well.
 On Facebook, a tag makes your post appear on that person or brand’s profile, which lets their followers or friends see you.
 It’s a simple step when publishing something new on a social media platform, but it has a big effect on finding new customers.

 A great example of brand community management is JetBlue Airways.
 Check out how they address their clients and make sure that they let their customers know they’re heard.